nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/security/how-to-grant-the-edit-permission-without-the-remove-permission.md

 ---
-title: How to Grant the Edit Permission without the Remove Permission
+title: 'HOWTO: Grant the Edit Permission without the Remove Permission'
+description: Learn how to override the default Edit permission so it does not include Remove by default, and set a new ReadWriteAndRemove permission.
 review:
     comment: ''
     date: '2017-12-14'